Join our adventure community. We'd love to stay in touch! Sign up here.

 Mt.
 St. Helens Updates

 Overnight on May 14th, Spirit Lake Highway leading up to Mt.
 St. Helens experienced a massive mudslide due to rapid melting of snowpack following a weekend of exceptionally warm spring temperatures.
-The mudslide is currently blocking access to Spirit Lake Highway just before Coldwater Lake and the Hummocks Trail and about 9 miles before Johnston Ridge Observatory.
-The debris flow also destroyed a bridge along the highway that offers the only access point to Johnston Ridge via car.
+The mudslide is currently blocking access to Spirit Lake Highway about 9 miles before Johnston Ridge Observatory and destroyed a bridge along the highway that offers the only access point to Johnston Ridge via car.
+Crews are currently working to repair the damage throughout the remainder of the 2023 season.

 Please direct any additional questions to our customer service team at 206-650-5795.